ToolJet/ToolJet/docs/docs/getting-started.md

     <img style={{padding: '10px', marginBottom:'15px'}} className="screenshot-full" src="/img/quickstart-guide/add-employee-query-v2.png" alt="Add Employee Query" />
 </div>

 Let's continue working on this query.
-The data needs to reload once this query runs since we want the Table component to be populated with the new data.
-Follow the below steps to run the `getEmployees` query after the `addEmployees` query is completed.
+The data needs to reload once this query runs since we want the Table component to be populated with the updated data.
+Follow the below steps to run the `getEmployees` query after the `addEmployee` query is completed.

 - Scroll down and click on **New Event Handler**
-- Select **Query Success** as the Event and **Run Query** as the Action
+- Select **Query Success** as Event and **Run Query** as Action
-- For the Query dropdown, select the previously created query - `getEmployees`
+- Select `getEmployees` as Query

 <div style={{textAlign: 'center'}}>
     <img style={{padding: '10px', marginBottom:'15px'}} className="screenshot-full" src="/img/quickstart-guide/reload-data-v2.png" alt="Reload Table Data" />
 </div>

-Let's link this query to a button for adding new employee data.
+We are ready with a query that will allow us to add new employee data.
+Let's link this query to a button.

 In the bottom-right corner of the Table component, there is a `+`/Add new row button.
-To run this query on click of this button:
+Follow the below steps to run the `addEmployee` query on click of the `+`/Add new row button:
-- Click on the Table component, go to **Events** in configuration panel, add a new event handler.
+- Click on the Table component, go to **Events** in configuration panel, add a **New event handler**
-- Choose **Add new rows** for event, **Run Query** for Action.
+- Choose **Add new rows** as Event, **Run Query** as Action
-- Select `addEmployee` for the Query.
+- Select `addEmployee` as the Query

 <div style={{marginBottom:'15px', height:'400px'}}>
     <iframe